hknd23/idcempy/docs/zmiopc_tutorial.rst

      ziopcgender.plot.box(grid='False')

-:func:: `zmiopc.ordered_effects` calculates the change in predicted probabilities of the outcome variable when the value of a covarariate changes.
-The box plots below display the change in predicted probabilities of the outcome variable in the ZiOPC model.
+You can calculate the change in predicted probabilities of the outcome variable when the value of a covarariate changes.

+A box plot below display the change in predicted probabilities of the outcome variable in the ZiOPC model.

 .. testcode::
     gender = zmiopc.ordered_effects(ziop_tob, 2, nsims = 10000)
     gender.plot.box(grid='False')